 Walking is safe, low-impact, and free!
 If you’re struggling to embrace other fitness options, give walking a try.
 No matter what your age or fitness level, it’s a great choice.

-At Springhouse Village, we understand the importance of living a healthy, active lifestyle.
-That’s why we make it easy for our residents to be active participants in our community.
-Whether it’s encouraging our residents to enjoy the benefits of shopping at local farmers markets, providing places where they can practice and share their hobbies, or creating continuing education opportunities by connecting with local schools, we are continually striving to help our residents thrive.
-To learn more about the activities, amenities, and services we offer, contact Springhouse Village today.
+At Springhouse Village, we know how important it is to enjoy your retirement in a lively and welcoming environment.
+We make it easy for our residents to be active participants in our community.
+Whether that means encouraging residents to shop at local farmers markets or assisting them in starting a garden club, we strive to help our residents thrive.
+To learn more about the amenities and services we offer, contact Springhouse Village today.